The Roman Twelve Tables of Law, circa 450 BC

 Cicero, De Oratore, I.44: Though all the world exclaim against me, I will say what I think: that single little book of the Twelve Tables, if anyone look to the fountains and sources of laws, seems to me, assuredly, to surpass the libraries of all the philosophers, both in weight of authority, and in plenitude of utility.

+1. If anyone summons a man before the magistrate, he must go.
 If the man summoned does not go, let the one summoning him call the bystanders to witness and then take him by force.

 2. If he shirks or runs away, let the summoner lay hands on him.

 3. If illness or old age is the hindrance, let the summoner provide a team.
 He need not provide a covered carriage with a pallet unless he chooses.

 4. Let the protector of a landholder be a landholder; for one of the proletariat, let anyone that cares, be protector.

 6-9.
 When the litigants settle their case by compromise, let the magistrate announce it.
 If they do not compromise, let them state each his own side of the case, in the comitium of the forum before noon.
 Afterwards let them talk it out together, while both are present.
 After noon, in case either party has failed to appear, let the magistrate pronounce judgment in favor of the one who is present.
 If both are present the trial may last until sunset but no later.